clarin-eric/switchboard-doc/documentation/Piwik.md

-[//]: # "C. Zinn, Time-stamp: <2018-07-26 15:28:50 (zinn)>"
+[//]: # "C. Zinn, Time-stamp: <2019-04-24 13:51:32 (zinn)>"

 # Piwik reporting

 - Piwik is initialized in App.jsx, the main component of the switchboard.

-- Piwik gets a report whenever a Tool or WebService is invoked.
-This happens in Tool.jsx where the invoked tool/web service is recorded
+- records tool invocation.
+This happens in Tool.jsx, invokeTool(URL).

+- records whether users change the mimetype/language after it is automatically set by switchboard, see Resource.jsx, setLanguage and setMimetype

+- records pressing of Show Tools button ("dashboard).

+- records textual input in DropArea.jsx (when pressing submit, see handeTextInputSubmit)

+- records URL input in DropArea.jsx (when pressing submit, see handeUrlInputSubmit)

+- records file drops in DropArea.jsx, see onDrop

+- records entering the switchboard in DropArea.jsx/render

 # Plans for future reporting

 ### From where do users come
 - report route invocation /vlo or /vcr or /fcs or /b2drop or /d4science

-### How do they file their input with direct access to LRS
-- in 'standalone mode', report
-  - file drop OR
-  - text drop OR
-  - URL  drop

 ### Quality of resoure characteristics detection
 - report resource-specific information